 BlazeVOX [books] is an independent small press publisher located in Buffalo, New York.
 To date, BlazeVOX has published 280 books and over 1000 writers in their online journal and other publishing outlets.
 They are developing a book series that promotes the work of women who are courageous, innovative, definition-defying writers.
 Genres: Poetry, short stories, experimental fiction, literary criticism (including companions, studies and histories) by women authors.
 Submissions online.
 Read complete guidelines HERE.

 BOA Editions: "Founded in 1976 by the late poet, editor, and translator A. Poulin, Jr., BOA has published more than 300 books of American poetry, poetry-in-translation, and short fiction.
 The first publication bearing the BOA imprint was The Fuhrer Bunker: A Cycle of Poems in Progress by W. D. Snodgrass.
 The Fuhrer Bunker received tremendous critical attention and was nominated for the National Book Critics Circle Award for Poetry, optioned for the stage by Joseph Papp, and produced by Wynn Handman for The American Place Theater."
-How to submit: Reading period is July 1-31.
+How to submit: TEMPORARILY ON HIATUS.
 Snail mail submissions only.
 Poets must have already published a full-length poetry book.
 Read full guidelines HERE.

 Carcanet Press is a British publishing house specializing in poetry.
 "Now in its fifth decade, Carcanet publishes the most comprehensive and diverse list available of modern and classic poetry in English and in translation."
 How to submit: Carcanet considers submissions and book proposals submitted in hard copy form only.
 Writers should send between six and ten pages of poetry and a stamped and self-addressed return envelope.
 Response time within eight weeks.
 Read full guidelines HERE.